rust-basel/fullstack-rust-workshop/src/01-intro.md

 on your own again.

 The fullstack workshop will be a guided workshop, where we will implement the things together.
-If you do not want to copy so much boiler plate code, you can have a look at the finished repo [https://github.com/rust-basel/axum-dioxus-shopping-list](https://github.com/rust-basel/axum-dioxus-shopping-list).
+If you do not want to copy all this boilerplate code, you can have a look at the finished repo [https://github.com/rust-basel/axum-dioxus-shopping-list](https://github.com/rust-basel/axum-dioxus-shopping-list).

 ## Architecture

 We strive for a simple architecture with a frontend, backend and a database.
 For simplicity reasons, we implement a simple in memory database.
+This means that we will lose our data as soon as we stop the server process, but for the workshop app this is good enough.

 ![Simple Architecure for our workshop project](images/arch.svg "Fullstack Architecture")

 ## Goal

-At the end of the workshop you are going to have a fully working small web application, where you can create and share shopping lists.
+At the end of the workshop you are going to have a fully working small web application, in which you can create and share shopping lists.
 Those lists can also be edited from several people at the same time.

-It also is going to use [Tailwind](https://tailwindcss.com/) with a tailwind component library called [DaisyUi](https://daisyui.com/).
+The app is styled with [Tailwind](https://tailwindcss.com/), along with a component library called [DaisyUi](https://daisyui.com/).

-The finished result can look like this:
+The final result can look like this:

 ### Loading or Creating a list
 ![Page, where you can load a shopping list](images/loading_page.png "Loading a list")